Skip to main content

 Shapes of membrane lipids

 Let's look at the general shape of the double-chain amphiphiles that make bilayers.
-We saw the long-chain fatty or sulfate acids form conical structures which fit nicely together when they self-aggregate to form micelles.
-In contrast, membrane-forming double-chain amphiphiles have more cylindrical shapes that can't be fitted together in micelles but rather form a less curved bilayer structure, as shown in Figure \(\PageIndex{23}\).
+We saw the long-chain fatty or sulfate acids form conical structures that fit nicely together when they self-aggregate to form micelles.
+In contrast, membrane-forming double-chain amphiphiles have more cylindrical shapes that can't be fitted together in micelles but form a less curved bilayer structure, as shown in Figure \(\PageIndex{23}\).
 We will consider the variety of membrane structures in the next section.

-Triacylglyceride/Phospholipid Stereochemistry
+Triacylglycerol/Phospholipid Stereochemistry

 Now let's see how an enzyme can take a prochiral molecule like glycerol and phosphorylate only one of the -CH2OHs to make one specific isomer, glycerol-3-phosphate, a key intermediate in the biosynthesis of phosphatidic acid (PA), a glycerophospholipid, as well as chiral triacylglycerols, shown in Figure \(\PageIndex{25}\).
 The far left part of the pathway shows how the proR CH2OH of glycerol is phosphorylated to produce one specific enantiomer, L-glycerol-3-phosphate.
-(The top part of the figure shows another way to make this molecule from glucose through the glycolytic pathway we will encounter in a future chapter.
+(The top part of the figure shows another way to make this molecule from glucose through the glycolytic pathway, which we will encounter in a future chapter.

-The first step (above figure) involves the phosphorylation of the OH on C3 by ATP (a phosphoanhydride similar in structure to acetic anhydride, an excellent acetylating agent) to produce the chiral molecule glycerol phosphate.
-Based on the absolute configuration of L-glyceraldehyde, and using this to draw glycerol (with the OH on C2 pointing to the left), we can see that the phosphorylated molecule can be named L-glycerol-3-phosphate.
-However, by rotating this molecule 180 degrees, without changing the stereochemistry of the molecule, we don't change the molecule at all, but using the D/L nomenclature above, we would name the rotated molecule D-glycerol-1-phosphate.
+The first step (above figure) involves the phosphorylation of the OH on C3 by ATP (a phosphoanhydride similar in structure to acetic anhydride, an excellent acetylating agent) to produce the chiral glycerol phosphate.
+Based on the absolute configuration of L-glyceraldehyde and using this to draw glycerol (with the OH on C2 pointing to the left), we can see that the phosphorylated molecule can be named L-glycerol-3-phosphate.
+By rotating this molecule 180 degrees, without changing the stereochemistry of the molecule, we don't change the molecule at all, but using the D/L nomenclature above, we would name the rotated molecule D-glycerol-1-phosphate.
 This is illustrated in Figure \(\PageIndex{26}\).

-It is interesting to note that archaea use isoprenoid chains linked by ether bonds to sn-glycerol 1-phosphate in their synthetic pathways.
+Interestingly, archaea use isoprenoid chains linked by ether bonds to sn-glycerol 1-phosphate in their synthetic pathways.
 As noted above, bacteria and eukaryotes use fatty acids attached by ester bonds to sn-glycerol 3-phosphate

 Isoprenoid-containing lipids

 This is the last class of lipids we will consider.
 They do not contain fatty acids.
-Rather they contain isoprene, a small branched alkadiene, which can polymerize into larger molecules containing isoprene monomer to form isoprenoids, often called terpenes.
+Rather, they contain isoprene, a small branched alkadiene, which can polymerize into larger molecules containing isoprene monomer to form isoprenoids, often called terpenes.
 Instead of using isoprene as the polymerization monomer, either dimethylallyl pyrophosphate (DMAPP) or isopentenylpyrophosphate (IPP) are used biologically.

 Figure \(\PageIndex{28}\) shows how DMAPP and IPP (both containing 5Cs) are used in a polymerization reaction to form geranyl-pyrophosphate (C10), farnesyl pyrophosphate (C15) and geranyl-geranyl pyrophosphate (C20).